artontray/screenshot-frontend/README.md

 # Personal Development

 ReactJs is a complex technology that can require a considerable amount of time to comprehend.
 Therefore, I had to gradually build my confidence before commencing work on my own projects.
-Initially, I aimed to recreate the functionalities of a walkthrough project in order to bolster my confidence, and then moved on to develop my own components.
+Initially, I aimed to recreate the functionalities of the walkthrough project "Moments" in order to bolster my confidence, and then moved on to develop my own components.
 I am delighted with the outcome, as it reflects my original intentions.
 While I acknowledge that my ReactJs skills could be improved further, the prospect of offering this project as an online service motivates me to continue refining and optimizing it.
 In fact, I plan on utilizing this tool on a daily basis and intend to add more functionalities to it in the future.

 [Back to top](<#contents>)